John Griffin (running back)

-John Anthony Griffin (born December 17, 1988) is an American football running back, who most recently played for the Omaha Mammoths of the Fall Experimental Football League.
+John Anthony Griffin (born December 17, 1988) is an American former football running back.
+Who most recently played for the Omaha Mammoths of the Fall Experimental Football League.
 He signed with the Cincinnati Bengals as an undrafted free agent in 2011.
 He played college football at Northeastern until transferring to the University of Massachusetts for his senior season.

-High school career
+Early life

 He attended Oakmont Regional High School in Massachusetts where he just played one year on the varsity team.
 He broke the high school record for touchdowns in a single season with 25.
 He won a state title in the 100 meter dash and holds his highschool 100 meter and long jump record.

 College career

 He played his first three seasons at Northeastern and was named to the 2009 CAA First-team before transferring to the University of Massachusetts.
-He was named to the 2010 CAA Third-team and was a FCS Senior Bowl Preseason All-American while at the University of Massachusetts.
+He was named to the 2010 CAA Third-team and was a FCS Senior Bowl Preseason All-American while at the university of Massachusetts.